AnesSAD/Pitting_corrosion-CNRS/README.md

 ## Author

-Anes SADAOUI -  In the context of a Master 2 (2024/2025) intership at CNRS under the supervision of Slava Shkirskiy
+Anes SADAOUI -  In the context of a Master 2 (2024/2025) intership at CNRS under the supervision of Slava  SHKIRSKIY.